celestiaorg/docs/developers/blobstream.md

 ### Decentralization and security

 Blobstream is built on Celestia, which uses a CometBFT-based proof-of-stake system.
-An incorrect data availability attestation in this system will ultimately be penalized (currently not implemented), ensuring validators act in good faith.
-Thus, Blobstream shares the same security assumptions as Celestia.
+Blobstream shares the same security assumptions as Celestia.
 In contrast, data availability committees (DACs), are typically centralized or semi-centralized, relying on a specific set of entities or individuals to vouch for data availability.